 As far as how we handle three kids and two full-time jobs … It’s just a lot of juggling.
 It’s a lot of planning our schedules to know who’s responsible for picking up whom, and figure out which activities we can reasonably include.
 It’s busy!
 (And honestly my husband does most of the transportation and cooking, since he works in town while I’m commuting by bus.)

-To see three years family photography or maternity photography and read the mothers’ stories, please click here or visit the Mother of the Month category in my blog.
+To see years of family photography or maternity photography and read the mothers’ stories, please click here or visit the Mother of the Month category in my blog.